janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 They smile when they look at my colourful Butterflyway which they didn’t when it was a grey Driveway.

-Thank you for bee-ing here with me during Pollinator Week!
+Thank you for bee-ing here and reading this long essay during national [Pollinator Week](https://www.pollinator.org/pollinator-week!

-I hope I’ve planted a SEED in you to look at new (old) Ways You can help expand the butterflyway as every native plant you put In the ground whether i’s in your Yard or in a pot on balcony.
-Just do it!
+I hope I’ve planted a SEED in you to look at new (old) ways you can help expand the butterflyway as every native plant you put In the ground whether it’s in your yard or in a pot on balcony.
+Try it!

 ![june24me]({{ site.url }}/images/blog/june24me.jpg)